pachterlab/gget/tests/fixtures/ReadMe.md

 }
 ```

-Note: Results returned in a DataFrame format need to be converted to a list (df.values.tolist()).
+Note: Results returned in a DataFrame format need to be converted to a list and NA values should be dropped (df.dropna(axis=1).values.tolist()).

 **Test types:**
-assert_equal -> assertListEqual
+assert_equal -> Use assertListEqual or assertEqual.
-none -> Expected result is None
+none -> Expected result is None.
-error -> Expected result is a specified error
+error -> Expected result is specified error.